TawasGames/DicePokerWhitepaper/en/dicecup.md

-# Shakers
+# Dicecup

-Shakers are one of the NFTs needed to form a team and compete in Dice Poker Club.
+Dicecup are one of the NFTs needed to form a team and compete in Dice Poker Club.
 You will need at least 1 shaker of minimum quality (plastic) to initiate.
 These are obtained opening boxes, or purchasing them from other players in the marketplace.
-Shakers have 4 stats, each one with a different role in the game.
+Dicecup have 4 stats, each one with a different role in the game.
 They are: pack capacity (PC), energy capacity (EC), Durability (D), Magnetism (M) and power slots (SP).
 The following are their function in the game.

 ### **P.C:**